(Sialevi Note: This standard was extracted from the website of the National Seed Office, therefore, it is transcribed below:)

-Ministry of Agriculture and Livestock (MAG) Executive Secretariat for Agricultural Sectoral Planning (SEPSA) National Seed Office (ONS) University of Costa Rica - Center for Grain and Seed Research (CIGRAS) "National Seed Policy of Costa Rica 2017-2030" June, 2017 2 Contents Presentation ....................................................................................... ...........................................................
+Ministry of Agriculture and Livestock (MAG) Executive Secretariat for Agricultural Sector Planning (SEPSA) National Seed Office (ONS) University of Costa Rica - Center for Grain and Seed Research (CIGRAS) "National Seed Policy of Costa Rica 2017-2030" June, 2017 2 Table of Contents Presentation ....................................................................................... ...........................................................
 1 Introduction ....................................................................................... ...........................................................
 3 Methodology ........................................................................................ ..........................................................
 6 Context ........................................................................................... .............................................................
 9 Regulatory framework .................................................................................. ...................................................
-9 Research in plant breeding (fitomejoramiento) .................................................................. .........................................
-10 Seed production (producción de semillas) ............................................................................. .................................................
-11 Seed supply (abastecimiento de semillas) ......................................................................... .............................................
-12 The seed (semilla) sector ................................................................................. ....................................................
+9 Plant breeding research (Investigación en fitomejoramiento) .................................................................. .........................................
+10 Seed production ............................................................................. .................................................
+11 Seed supply ......................................................................... .............................................
+12 The seed sector ................................................................................. ....................................................
 12 International seed trade ................................................................. .........................................
 13 National Seed Policy 2017- 2030................................................................................................ .......... .

 Mission ............................................................................................. ........................................................
 15 Vision ............................................................................................. .........................................................
 15 Objective ........................................................................................... ........................................................
 16 Strategic Axes .................................................................................. ....................................................
-16 Strategic Axis 1: Varietal development (desarrollo varietal) ....................................................................................................
-17 Strategic Axis 2: Seed production (producción de semillas) and quality assurance ............................................
-19 3 Strategic Axis 3: Agricultural extension (extensión agrícola) .............................................................. .......................................
-20 Strategic Axis 4: Seed marketing (mercadeo de semillas) ...............................................................................................
-23 Strategic Axis 5: Development of seed enterprises (empresas semilleristas), import and Strategic Axis 6: Seed security (seguridad en semillas) ...............................................................................................
-27 Strategic Axis 7: Generation and strengthening of capacities .........................................................
-29 Strategic Axis 8: Legal platform (plataforma legal) ................................................................ ..............................................
+16 Strategic Axis 1: Varietal Development ....................................................................................................
+17 Strategic Axis 2: Seed Production and Quality Assurance ............................................
+19 3 Strategic Axis 3: Agricultural Extension .............................................................. .......................................
+20 Strategic Axis 4: Seed Marketing ...............................................................................................
+23 Strategic Axis 5: Development of Seed Enterprises, Seed Import and Strategic Axis 6: Seed Security ...............................................................................................
+27 Strategic Axis 7: Capacity Building and Strengthening .........................................................
+29 Strategic Axis 8: Legal Platform ................................................................ ........................................
 18 Management Model .................................................................................. ....................................................
 34 Annexes ............................................................................................. ............................................................
-37 1 Presentation In my capacity as Rector Minister of the Agricultural and Rural Sector, I am pleased to present the "National Seed Policy 2017-2030", which is aligned with the Policies for the Agricultural Sector and the Development of Rural Territories 2015-2018, the 2030 Sustainable Development Goals, and with the main guidelines, priorities, and principles of the National Development Plan 2014-2018 "Alberto Cañas Escalante" of the Solís Rivera Administration.
+37 1 Presentation In my capacity as the Governing Minister of the Agricultural and Rural Sector, I am pleased to present the "National Seed Policy 2017-2030", which is aligned with the Policies for the Agricultural Sector and the Development of Rural Territories 2015-2018, the 2030 Sustainable Development Goals, and with the main guidelines, priorities, and principles of the National Development Plan 2014-2018 "Alberto Cañas Escalante" of the Solís Rivera Administration.

 Because the construction of the policy is of a participatory and inclusive nature, four spaces for collective construction were organized, which included:

-All the information gathered, both from the context and from the work in the workshops, fed the proposal of the axes, objectives, and strategic actions that make up the PNS 2017-2030, as well as the vision for the Costa Rican seed (semillerista) sector.
+All the information gathered, both from the context and from the work in the workshops, fed the proposal of the axes, objectives, and strategic actions that make up the PNS 2017-2030, as well as the vision for the Costa Rican seed sector.

-Context Regulatory framework The legislation referring to the field of seeds began in the country with the enactment of Law No. 5029, which created the National Seed Commission, as a specialized unit of the Ministry of Agriculture and Livestock (MAG), without its own legal personality, economic content, or administrative agility.
+Context Regulatory framework The legislation referring to the field of seeds began in the country with the enactment of Law No. 5029, which created the National Seed Commission, as a specialized dependency of the Ministry of Agriculture and Livestock (MAG), without its own legal personality, economic content, or administrative agility.
 This Commission functioned as part of the Directorate of Agricultural Research of the MAG.

-It can be concluded that according to current needs, the country has installed capacity for the processing of basic grain seed; however, for the processing of other seeds, the available capacity and technology are limited.
+It can be concluded that according to current needs, the country has installed capacity for the processing of basic grain seeds; however, for the processing of other seeds, the available capacity and technology are limited.

 The Seed Law also indicates that any natural or legal person, under public or private law, may engage in the production and marketing of seeds, in compliance with the regulations established in the legislation.

-Mission Maintain a system that regulates and promotes the production and trade of high-quality seeds, with international standards and plant varieties that contribute to increasing agricultural productivity and competitiveness, through the articulation of an effective normative, technical, and operational framework, that sustainably strengthens the capacities of the Costa Rican seed (semillerista) sector.
+Mission Maintain a system that regulates and promotes the production and trade of high-quality seeds, with international standards and plant varieties that contribute to increasing agricultural productivity and competitiveness, through the articulation of an effective regulatory, technical, and operational framework, that sustainably strengthens the capacities of the Costa Rican seed sector.

 Strategic Axes The strategic axes contemplated as part of this Policy are: